-After completing this part, I would suggest that you surf the net for about ten minutes, just to make sure the router is running smoothly.
+After completing this part, I would suggest that you surf the net for about ten minutes to make sure the router is running smoothly.
 You should do an Internet speed test to check if your bandwidth is at par with what you and your provider agreed.
 Take advantage of this time to inspect all the minute details.

 The final key step of setting up your Netgear wireless router is to change the preset settings into a personal one.
-You can do this by opening a browser on your device, which could either be Safari, Google Chrome, or Internet Explorer, and typing http://www.routerlogin.com or http://www.routerlogin.net on the address bar.
+You can do this by opening a browser on your device, which could either be Safari, Google Chrome, or Internet Explorer and typing http://www.routerlogin.com or http://www.routerlogin.net on the address bar.
 Navigate through the website until you reach the portion that requires you to log in with your default network name and passcode.

 As for your password, try to make it as complicated as possible.
 Use a combination of uppercase and lowercase letters, numbers, and even symbols.
 Never use generic codes like ABCD, 1234, your name, or your birthday.
 These are probably the first things a hacker will try when attempting to get into your server.
 Additionally, think of a cipher that’s personal and easy to remember, like your first dog’s name or favorite teacher in elementary school.
-It may seem like a simple task, but doing it properly will go a long way in securing your wireless router system.
+It may seem like a simple task, but doing it correctly will go a long way in securing your Netgear wireless router system.

 After going through all these instructions, just do a final check.
-Start by checking the modem and router to certify that each cable is properly fastened.
+Start by checking the modem and Netgear wireless router to certify that each cable is properly fastened.
 Examine also if there are any damages or loose ends.

 Next, try disconnecting and reconnecting your gadget to the Wifi, just to make sure that both the SSID and access code have been altered.
 Type it down carefully to verify the exact characters that you chose.

-Once you’ve done this, you can now enjoy your hard earned web access!
+Once you’ve done this, you can now enjoy your hard-earned web access!

 Now that you’ve reached this portion, congratulations!
-You now join the millions of worldwide users who have successfully accomplished how to setup a Netgear wireless router.
+You now join the millions of worldwide users who have successfully accomplished how to set up a Netgear wireless router.
 It may be an arduous task, but be proud and give yourself a well-deserved virtual pat on the back.

 Just remember to constantly monitor the performance of your equipment.
-Should there be any problems; contact your supplier directly and ask for assistance.
+Should there be any problems, contact your supplier directly and ask for assistance.
 You can also choose to leave us a message, and we’ll reply to your inquiry as soon as we can.